jho12/cs-assignments-and-projects/README.md

 The collection is separated by class then by the order of when a particular assignment was assigned.

-Readmes are included within each folder with a bried overview of what that project was and its purpose.
+Readmes are included within each folder with a brief overview of what that project was and its purpose.